Tanainan/statcheck/R/TC_checkRMSEA_explanation.md

       }
 ```

 22.7.
 Test for consistency between reported and computed RMSEAs (and multi-group RMSEAs).
-I also refer to the comparison sign retrieved from RMSEA in Step 15 and 16.
+I also refer to the comparison sign extracted from RMSEA in Step 15 and 16.

 ``` r
 chi2RMSEA$ConsistencyRMSEA <- NA # test if the reported and computed RMSEAs are the same (same amount of digits as reported)